mousepawmedia/devdocs/network/source/serverconfig/linode.rst

 We want SpamAssassin to automatically train itself based on the Inbox, Junk, and Archive folders.

-..
-NOTE:: This requires all users to monitor their own mailboxes, to ensure
+..  note:: This requires all users to monitor their own mailboxes, to ensure
     that Junk is filled only with spam, and none slips past in the Inbox.

 Edit the root crontab...